mkunz7/phonewhisper/README.md

 You no longer need to rent a $500 set of whisper devices that can be lost or pay daily fees to LiveTours.

 Connections are established with websockets and voice is transmitted via WebRTC all locally.
+All phones can be in airplane mode and receive voice from the wifi on an travel router without internet.

 I host this on a `glinet slate ax` you can likely use the cheaper `glinet opal` as well if you don't need to support 50+ users.